brandon-schabel/bnk-sync/README.md

 ---

 ## **Introduction**
-`@bnk/backend-websocket-manager` - this is the required backend package `@bnk/client-websocket-manager` - this is the required frontend client `@bnk/react-websocket-manager` is an optional React-specific wrapper around the core client WebSocket logic from [`@bnk/client-websocket-manager`](https://www.npmjs.com/package/@bnk/client-websocket-manager).
+`@bnk/backend-websocket-manager` - Required backend package

+`@bnk/client-websocket-manager` - Required frontend client package

+`@bnk/react-websocket-manager` is an optional React-specific wrapper around the core client WebSocket logic from [`@bnk/client-websocket-manager`](https://www.npmjs.com/package/@bnk/client-websocket-manager).
 Its primary goal is to:

 - Provide a **modern**, **type-safe** interface for WebSockets in React applications.